fyawil/matnMemo/README.md

 - `handleIncrementBook`: Handles the navigation to the next book.
 - `handleDecrementBook`: Handles the navigation to the previous book.
+- `handleChange`: Handles navigation to the selected book when the Book Selector dropdown menu is used

 ### PDFViewer.js
 This component is responsible for displaying the PDF document.

 ### BookSelector.js
-This component allows users to select a book from the list.
+This component allows users to select a book from the list using a dropdown menu.

 ## File Structure